DecisionNerd/collie/docs/HOWTOs.md

 # participants = ["person_001", "person_002", "group_001"]
 ```

-This guide should help you get started with modeling cultural heritage data using the Collie toolkit.
+This guide should help you get started with modeling cultural heritage data using the Collie toolkit with NetworkX integration for social network analysis.
 For more advanced patterns and examples, refer to the test cases in the `tests/` directory.